ThD Niels Christian Hvidt, born 1969, is a Danish theologian and

 Danish and international research projects on the relation of spirituality and

 from the University of Copenhagen in

 1997, where he obtained the University Gold Medal for a Prize Dissertation he

 wrote on Christian Prophecy.
 In 2001 he defended his doctoral thesis in

 theology from the Pontifical Gregorian

 research scholarship from H. Lundbeck on the relationship between

 faith and health, which brought him as a visiting fellow on to Duke Center for Spirituality,

 Cancer Society, and The University of

 University Press in 2007 as Christian Prophecy – The Post-Biblical Tradition.

 worked as editor, special editor and reviewer on various journals and as

 project reviewer for various research foundations.
-He holds frequent conferences and contributes to Danish and international electronic and print media.
+He holds frequent conferences and

+and international electronic and print media.

 more information see: